Azure/azure-sdk-for-net/README.md

 ## Requirements

-- Windows Azure Subscription: To call Windows Azure services, you need to first [https://account.windowsazure.com/Home/Index](create an account).
+- Windows Azure Subscription: To call Windows Azure services, you need to first [create an account](https://account.windowsazure.com/Home/Index).
 Free trial subscriptions are available.
 - Hosting: To host your .NET code in Windows Azure, you additionally need to download the full Windows Azure SDK for .NET - which includes packaging, emulation, and deployment tools, or use Windows Azure Web Sites to deploy ASP.NET web applications.